LDiegoM/meteo_station/README.md

 - `topic-meteo-pres`: pressure value from BMP180.
 - `topic-meteo-humi`: humidity value from DHT11.

-WIP: Meteo station future version will log measures in the microSD card, in the file `/meteo_data.txt`.
+Meteo station logs measures in the microSD card, in the file `/meteo_data.txt` (defined in settings file).

 Meteo station shows information in a 128x128 pixels display, in this format: